yloewidt/evolution-solver-microservice/README.md

 A standalone microservice for running evolutionary algorithms to generate innovative business solutions using OpenAI's o3 model.

+## What Does This Do?

+This service acts like a creative business consultant that generates and evolves innovative business ideas.
+Give it a business problem (like "how to reduce food waste in restaurants"), and it will:

+1. **Generate** multiple creative business solutions (like partnerships, new revenue models, or innovative services)
+2. **Enrich** each idea with detailed business analysis including financial projections, implementation steps, and risk assessment
+3. **Rank** all ideas based on their potential return on investment, feasibility, and capital requirements
+4. **Evolve** the best ideas over multiple generations, combining successful elements to create even better solutions

+Think of it as "natural selection for business ideas" - the service starts with random creative solutions, evaluates their potential, and then creates new generations by combining the best traits of successful ideas.
+After several generations, you get highly optimized, practical business solutions tailored to your specific problem.

 ## Production Status ✅

 - **Parallel Enrichment**: Working - Each idea gets its own API call